Several brokerages stop taking Facebook IPO orders

 Fidelity Brokerage, part of privately held FMR Corp in Boston, says it closed the offering period to qualified retail clients and registered investment advisers on Tuesday evening.

 "The demand from customers is high," said Fidelity spokesman Stephen Austin.
-Fidelity has an exclusive retail distribution agreement with Deutsche Bank Securities (DBKGn.DE), an underwriter in the Facebook deal.
+Fidelity has an exclusive retail distribution agreement with Deutsche Bank Securities, an underwriter in the Facebook deal.

-(Reporting By Jessica Toonkel; Additonal reporting by Jennifer Cummings, John McCrank, Joseph Giannone and Lauren Young; Editing by Gary Hill and Richard Chang)
+(Reporting by Jessica Toonkel; Additional reporting by Jennifer Cummings, John McCrank, Joseph Giannone and Lauren Young; Editing by Gary Hill and Richard Chang)